 Yes, I'm a research guy, but researching security values is an endeavor where I leave the work to the pros.
 I currently know of four companies in the Nirth America that actively research the values of old securities on a fee basis.

 Stock Research Services

 Stock Search International Inc.

 See addresses and additional information on my Dealer's Page.

 Before contacting any of these services, re-check your certificates carefully.
 Are they cancelled in any way?
 If they are cancelled, no matter how lightly, then they no longer have value as securities.
 (See Recognizing cancellation. for more insight.)
 Moreover, just because certificates are not clearly cancelled does NOT mean they retain value as securities.
 Go into this process with your eyes wide open.

 I reserve my strongest possible warning about buying and selling uncancelled gold bonds as investments.
 Please be warned that...

-There are very specific U.S. laws (see Gold Bonds) that outlaw redemption in gold.
+U.S. laws (see Gold Bonds) outlaw redemption in gold.
 If you encounter anyone offering to sell gold bonds as investments, STOP!
 Contact an assistant U.S. attorney immediately!
-The Justice Department and Treasury Department want to stop these criminals.
+The Justice Department and Treasury Department would like to talk with them.

-Be aware that some U.S. citizens lost substantial money on gold bond schemes in the late 1990s.
-As of this writing, I am receiving an increasing amount of correspondence concerning gold bonds, so it seems new scams are under way.
-I beg you to visit the U.S. Treasury Department's website for in-depth information and what to watch out for.
+Be aware that a number of U.S. citizens lost substantial money on gold bond schemes in the late 1990s.
+I received several similar reports around 2015, but I haven't heard of any in the last few years.
+Please visit the U.S. Treasury Department's website for in-depth information and what to watch out for.
 That site also has links to other sites that describe similar non-U.S. and European schemes.